eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/h-transaction-logs-kept-by-the-wallet.md

 At the same time, as the result of discussion on Topic N, the scope of logged information is to cover also PID or Attestation deletion events (update of DASH_02).

-Therefore, at this stage, a general question may be raised:
+Therefore, at this stage, general questions may be raised:
-- **Are there any situations or use cases that may impose or require refraining from logging some specific events?**
+- **Are there any other types of events that should be logged?​**
+- **Are there types of events that should NOT be logged?**

+Basing on the feedback, no changes to HLRs are proposed.

-### 3.3 Level of detail and privacy protection
+### 3.3 The level of detail and privacy protection

 Recital (32) of [European Digital Identity Regulation]